BabylonJS/Documentation/content/features/featuresDeepDive/materials/shaders/introToShaders.md

 Some examples of types are

-- `vec2`: a two dimensional vector of floating-point numbers
+- `vec2`: a two-dimensional vector of floating-point numbers
-- `vec3`: a three dimensional vector of floating-point numbers
+- `vec3`: a three-dimensional vector of floating-point numbers
 - `mat4`: a matrix with 4 columns and 4 rows floating-point numbers
 - `sampler2D`: a 2D texture image